5T33Z0/Clover-Crate/OC2Clover/Config_Resources.md

 `NVRAM`| `Boot/Arguments`, `RTVariables/CsrActiveConfig` and other parameters
 `PlatformInfo/Generic` | `SMBIOS`, `RT Variables`

-### Using the Hackintosh Vanilla Desktop Guide

-#### 3rd to 9th Gen Intel Core CPUs
-It's outdated but still usable.
-If you have a For 3rd Gen to 9th Gen Intel Core CPU you can just follow this guide to set up you Clover config.plist.

-1. Follow the Instructions for your Intel CPU on [**Hackintosh Vanilla Desktop Guide**](https://hackintosh.gitbook.io/r-hackintosh-vanilla-desktop-guide/)
-2. Add **ACPI Tables**, patches and Kernel Patches listed in the corresponding OpenCore Installation Guide
-3. Add Quirks as explained [**here**](https://github.com/5T33Z0/Clover-Crate/tree/main/Quirks)

 #### 2nd and 10th Gen Intel Core CPUs
 Extract the Info you need from the [**OpenCore install Guide**](https://dortania.github.io/OpenCore-Install-Guide/)